 Today was the first day in a really long time, where there wasn’t stuff to do (like cleaning, dishes, washing etc.), and we really could just spend the whole day together having fun.

-Today was also the first day, since Thursday last week, where I’ve felt relatively normal again.
+Today was also the first day, since Thursday last week when I’ve felt relatively normal again.
 It was great to get my appetite back.

 There was also a little time to just lie back and relax.